mhmdgad97/ROS_UGV_Maping_Control/README.md

 ```
 sudo chmod 666 /dev/ttyACM0
 ```
-you only need to do this once fore every Arduino port
+you only need to do this once for every Arduino port

 ### Install ros_lib into the Arduino Environment